-Most of the important points to are already covered above.
-However, there are few other points also that a beginner should know on ‘how to choose a stockbroker’.
+Most of the important points while picking your stockbroker are already covered above.
+However, there are few other points also that a beginner should know on how to choose a stockbroker.
 They are listed below:

-There are very few branches of discount brokers, whereas there are tons of branches of full-service brokers.
-If you can find a branch in your local, where you can easily go and personally meet the customer care executive to clear all your doubts, then its good to go.
+There are very few offline branches of discount brokers, whereas there are tons of branches of older full-service brokers.
+For newbies who are not that comfortable online, offline branches can be a good alternative.
+If you can find a branch in your city, where you can easily go and personally meet the customer care executive to clear all your doubts, then it’s good to go.

-Many stockbrokers provide extras like no ‘annual maintenance charge’ for the first year, free brokerage amount of Rs 500 etc. Check the add-on and added benefits.
-It’s always good to have some bonus.
+Many stockbrokers provide extras like FREE Account Opening, or ‘No Annual Maintenance Charges (AMC), free additional vouchers, etc. Check the add-on and added benefits.
+It’s always good to have some bonuses.